jonathanrevell/server-console/README.md

 # server-console
-A server with more advanced controls and options
+A console with more advanced controls and options